 Quality Inn & Suites

 Unfortunately for budget travelers, there aren’t a ton of cheap hotels near the cruise ports (here’s our list of cheap Seattle hotels near the port).
-The Quality Inn represents one of the more affordable, at $229 per night for a recent search.
+The Quality Inn represents one of the more affordable.
 It also offers a cruise port shuttle for $7 per person if headed to Pier 66 and $10 per person if headed to Pier 91.